dobredani/VA-AR-FII/Backend/api/README.md

 docker start neo4j
 ```

+## Install Graph Algorithms plugin for neo4j

+For chocolatey installations:
+Download the following jar file https://github.com/neo4j-contrib/neo4j-graph-algorithms/releases/download/3.3.2.0/graph-algorithms-algo-3.3.2.0.jar

+Place it in neo4jDirectory\plugins (by default C:\tools\neo4j-community\neo4j-community-3.3.3\plugins)

+Open neo4jDirectory\conf\neo4j.conf (by default C:\tools\neo4j-community\neo4j-community-3.3.3\conf\neo4j.conf) and add 'dbms.security.procedures.unrestricted=algo.*' (without quotes) at the end of the file.

+Restart the neo4j service by going in the neo4jDirectory\bin folder (by default C:\tools\neo4j-community\neo4j-community-3.3.3\bin), opening a cmd console in that folder with administrator rights and using the command 'neo4j.bat restart'.

+Test it by running 'CALL algo.list()' in the neo4j console.
+The first in the list should be "algo.allShortestPaths.stream".

 When the container is running you can access the neo4j browser by going to http://localhost:7474/

 ## Python Version Compatibility